- A non-trading company isn’t the same as a dormant one, and only the dormant company can skip the Corporation Tax return.

 Worked example

-If your accounting period ends on 31 December 2024:
+If your accounting period ends on 31 December 2025:

-- Corporation Tax payment deadline: 1 October 2025
+- Corporation Tax payment deadline: 1 October 2026

-- Corporation Tax return deadline: 31 December 2025
+- Corporation Tax return deadline: 31 December 2026

-- Companies House accounts deadline: 30 September 2025
+- Companies House accounts deadline: 30 September 2026

-Tip: Even if your company is non-trading or dormant, Companies House still expects accounts and a confirmation statement every year.
+Even if your company is non-trading or dormant, Companies House still expects accounts and a confirmation statement every year.

 Whether your company is trading, dormant or somewhere in between, staying compliant with HMRC doesn’t have to be complicated.
-At Sleek, we take the stress out of understanding your Corporation Tax obligations.
+At Sleek, we take the stress out of your Corporation Tax obligations.

 FAQs on trading vs non-trading for Corporation Tax